edrewitz/pyclimo/README.md

         This should only be changed if the user wishes to change the size of the colorbar.
         Preset values are called from the settings module for each state and/or gacc_region.

+38) custom_geojson (Boolean) - Default = False.
+When set to True, the user can import a geojson file locally hosted on their PC.
+This is used when the user wants to use custom boundaries not found in pyclimo or geometries hosted in a geojson file that the user wishes to remain internal.

+39) geojson_path (String) - Default = None.
+The complete path to the geojson file on the user's computer.

+40) reference_system_label (String) - Default = None.
+The name of the reference system if the user wishes to use a custom reference system.

+41) custom_border_color (String) - Default='black'.
+The color of the border of the custom boundaries (the geometries in the locally hosted geojson).

+42) custom_border_linewidth (Integer) - Default = 1.
+The linewidth of the border of the custom boundaries (the geometries in the locally hosted geojson).

 Returns